jamesadhitthana/SimpleROT13/README.md

 # Easy and Simple ROT13
 ROT13 is the simplest and easiest way to encrypt and decrypt (cipher) a string of text!
-On this java application I have created a very simple way to encrypt/decrypt a string of text using ROT13.
+On this java application I have created a very simple java app to encrypt/decrypt a string of text using ROT13.
 ROT13 is basically another substitution cipher technique (part of the Caesar cipher) that replaces a letter with the thirteenth letter after it (ROT13 = "rotate by 13 places").
 ![ROT13 Example from Wikipedia](https://upload.wikimedia.org/wikipedia/commons/3/33/ROT13_table_with_example.svg)

 ## Getting Started